 Follow Julia Boorstin on Twitter @jboorstin.

-CNBC's Julia Boorstin reports the latest news on the deal for Dreamworks Animation by Comcast.
+CNBC's Julia Boorstin reports the latest details behind the war for Viacom.